• Skip to main content

 Rosita went from a quiet ranching community in the 1870s to a silver boom town of 1500 by 1878.
 There were numerous profitable mines around town, including Pocahontas and Humboldt.

-It became the county seat, a position it took from Ula (now a ghost town) in 1878 and held until 1886, when Silver Cliff won it.
-In its heyday it had several hotels, a saloon, weekly newspaper, cheese factory and even one of the best breweries in state.
+It became the county seat, a position it took from Ula (now a ghost town) in 1878 and held until 1886 when Silver Cliff won it.
+In its heyday, it had several hotels, a saloon, a weekly newspaper, a cheese factory, and even one of the best breweries in the state.

 The silver mines declined in town in the 1880s, slowly migrating people away.
 The U.S. Post Office closed in 1966.
 The 1958 movie Saddle the Winds used Rosita as a setting.